 Recent success of synthetic mRNA vaccines has ushered in a new era of nucleic acid technology that is revolutionizing vaccine development and offers accelerated design and synthetic production to address a wide range of diseases.
 Now, further gains in overall process efficiency and flexibility are desired to accelerate the pace of innovation for DNA- and RNA-based vaccines and therapies.
-For example, faster production of DNA is required to reduce the overall turnaround time from months to days.
-In addition, agile industrial processes are desired to enable both personalized manufacturing (i.e., single-patient doses for cancer vaccines) and mass production for large populations in short time (i.e., rapid response to an emerging pandemic).
-New capabilities are also needed to remove fermentative dependencies (i.e. antibiotic resistance and other prokaryotic DNA elements) from humanized sequences encoding nucleic acid vaccines or therapies.
-To mitigate these needs with greater speed and flexibility, enzymatic DNA production is emerging as a solution by decoupling manufacturing steps from live cells in bioreactors (as the current benchmark for DNA preparation using bacteria)^{1-3}.
+For example, faster production of DNA is required to reduce the turnaround time from months to days.
+In addition, agile industrial processes are desired to enable both personalized manufacturing (i.e. single-patient doses for cancer vaccines) and mass production for large populations in short time (i.e. rapid response to an emerging pandemic).
+New capabilities are also needed to remove fermentative dependencies on antibiotic resistance and other prokaryotic DNA elements from the humanized sequences encoding nucleic acid vaccines or therapies.
+To mitigate these needs with greater speed and flexibility, enzymatic DNA production is emerging as a solution by de-coupling manufacturing steps from live cells in bioreactors (as the current benchmark for DNA preparation using bacteria)1-3.

-Historically, polymerase chain reaction (PCR) is the gold standard for enzymatic production of synthetic linear expression cassettes, and promising vaccine results have been obtained from PCR-generated linear DNA upon in vivo administration^{4-6}.
-However, PCR-based production of synthetic DNA is not necessarily "cell-free" because bacterial-derived plasmids are often preferred PCR templates.
-Moreover, key challenges exist for mass production of DNA using PCR, specifically (i) volumetric scale-up (due to physical limitations of precisely heating and cooling large reaction volumes), and (ii) systematic DNA replication errors (i.e., "jackpot" mutations), which are risked with each thermocycling round because the DNA produced by each round is directly templated for further DNA polymerization.
-Moreover, when administered directly as a DNA vaccine, PCR-generated DNA
+Historically, polymerase chain reaction (PCR) is the gold-standard for enzymatic production of synthetic linear expression cassettes, and promising vaccine results have been obtained from PCR-generated linear DNA after in vivo administration4-6.
+However,

+PCR-based production of synthetic DNA is not necessarily "cell-free" because bacterial-derived plasmids are often preferred PCR templates.
+Moreover, key challenges exist for mass production of DNA using PCR, specifically (i) volumetric scale-up (due to physical limitations of precisely heating and cooling large reaction volumes), and (ii) systematic DNA replication errors (i.e. "jackpot" mutations), which are risked with each thermocycling round because the DNA produced in each round is directly templated for further DNA polymerization.
+Moreover, when administered directly as a DNA vaccine, PCR-generated DNA requires chemical modification to prevent degradation of exposed linear ends and increase effective stability in vivo^{4,6}.